swapnilrevankar/swapBlog/content/post/pycharm-motionbuilder.md

 {{< figure src="/pycharm-motionbuilder_03.gif" alt="image" caption="step-7-8-9-10" class="medium" >}}

 > 11. Back in the Project Interpreter dialog, select ***Show All...*** from the dropdown.
-Then, locate the newly added interpreter in the lit and click on the rename icon next to it.
+Then, locate the newly added interpreter and click on the rename icon next to it.
 Give the interpreter a more meaningful name, such as "Mobu <version>," to easily identify it in the future.

 > 12. Click "OK" to apply the changes.